woeiru/lab/dot/ans/readme.md

 1. Navigate to the role's directory (e.g., `roles/editor_config/`).
 2. Edit the `tasks/main.yml` file to add or modify tasks.
-3. If you need to add new configuration files, place them in the `files/` directory of the role.
+3. Add new configuration files in the `files/` directory of the role if needed.

 Example (`roles/editor_config/tasks/main.yml`):
 ```yaml